francisstephan/character_dictionary_manager/README.md

 <div id="content">{{ .content }}</div>
 ```

-This div's content will be overwritten in two ways:
+This div's content may be overwritten in two ways:
 - with the GO templating system, through the {{.content}} tag
 - with the htmx ajax requests, such as here above, which will overwrite the text with the dictionary's size.
 The /size route is handled with the `dicsize` handler :